nafizjiwa/REACT-Router/README.md

 - REACT APPLICATIONS use REACT ROUTER for front end ROUTING.</br>
 - A Router is needed to work with React Router</br>

-## Routing is defining how an app's different URLs correspond to different views or components.
+## Routing is defining how an app's different URLs provide a user different views (apps components).
 ##### Users can navigate between pages without a full page reload so its seamless.</br>

 #### Install React Router to Use It